domino14/macondo/docs/manual/make_leaves_structure.md

 ```

 - Usage: `./make_leaves_structure -filename superleaves.csv`
-- This will create a file named `data.olv`.
+- This will create a file named `data.klv`.
 Copy this file to the
   `./data/strategy/<lexicon>/` directory for your desired lexicon.
 If you
   wish it to be loaded by default, you must rename it to
-  `leaves.olv`.
+  `leaves.klv`.
 Otherwise, it can be used in experiments with its original
   name.
 See the [Autoplay](/macondo/manual/autoplay.html) documentation.